-Cross-curricular PLCs meet regularly to collaborate on shared goals and/or units of study.
+Findings Supporting Evidence Cross-curricular PLCs meet regularly to collaborate on shared Physics and Engineering shared goals and/or units of study.
 As an example, the Physics and Engineering PLCs have developed shared units which include engineering projects that incorporate physics principles, such as projectile motion in building trebuchets.
 All teaching staff has received multiple CCSS professional development opportunities and Unit Plan design and implementation training in four Curriculum Articulation Team (CART) trainings in 2013/14 school year.